 There are risks stemming from the plastic itself, from organic pollutants which have been absorbed by the plastic, as well as leaching of plastic additives, which can have negative effects on our health.
-For example, Bisphenol A (BPA) is listed as a substance of very high concerns by the European Chemicals Agency due to its properties as an endocrine disruptor.
-The United States' Food and Drug Administration banned its use from baby bottles.
-Plasticizers such as phthalates, which are added to brittle plastics to make them pliable, are often known or suspected human carcinogens.
-Vinyl chloride, the precursor to PVC, can be found trapped in PVC products and leach out.
-VC is known to be a human carcinogen as well.
-It is clear that we should avoid plastics in our environment and our food chain at all cost.
+For example, Bisphenol A (BPA) is listed as a substance of very high concern by the European Chemicals Agency due to its properties as an endocrine disruptor.

-Plastic pollution in the environment is the result of our actions.
-This also means that everyone can help reduce plastic waste, and to get rid of the pollution already there.
-95% of our efforts should go into avoiding plastic, and only 5 percent into retrieving and recycling it.
+Unfortunately, plastic pollution in the environment is the result of our actions, and as a result, 95% of our efforts should go into avoiding plastic while 5% should go into retrieving and recycling it.

-The majority of plastic we bring into our homes only to throw away comes from the supermarket.
-Therefore, that is the first place we should start to improve.
-Use mesh bags for your fruit and vegetable instead of single-use bags.
-Try to avoid buying pre-packaged fruit and vegetable.
-Peppers, cucumbers and apples don't need a plastic cover, so buy them without.
-Your local farmer's market might be able to help you with unpackaged fruit and vegetable, and at a lower price than in the supermarket.
+- The majority of plastic we bring into our homes comes from the supermarket.
+To combat this, use mesh bags for your fruit and vegetable instead of single-use bags.
+Also, try to avoid buying pre-packaged fruit and veg like peppers, cucumbers, and apples that don't need a plastic cover.
+Try your local farmer's market for cheaper, unpackaged produce.

-Buy food storage containers and bring them everywhere.
+- Buy food storage containers and bring them everywhere.
 It's best to keep one in your car, in case you spontaneously decide to eat out and want to bag the leftovers.
-Thanks to food storage containers, you can avoid the typical polystyrene containers from the restaurant, and the trash that comes with it.
+Thanks to food storage containers, you can avoid the typical polystyrene containers from the restaurant and the trash that comes with them.

-Try finding alternatives to plastic tools, or avoid using them.
+- Try finding alternatives to plastic tools, or avoid using them.
 A straw for your cocktail?
 If you don't need it, refuse it when ordering your drink.
 The plastic lid for your coffee?
 Only take it if you absolutely need it.
 Better yet, buy yourself a reusable coffee mug, and get rid of the paper cups altogether!
 Buy bamboo cotton swabs.
 Use a bamboo toothbrush.
 Purchase bee's wrap instead of cling film; it's more eco-friendly and can be reused.
 Buy camping cutlery to use instead of a plastic knife and fork for your take-out.
 Get your ice cream in a wafer cone instead of in a plastic cup.
 Drink tap water instead of buying bottled water.
-Buy a reusable bottle (made of stainless steel or glass, for example) to replace plastic bottles completely.
-If you want carbonated water, look for a carbonator (sparkling water or soda maker).
-Use multi-use razors instead of single-use ones.
-Buy concentrates whenever possible; they are also cheaper in the long run.
-There are millions of little things we can do – and every tiny little change can have a huge impact on our environment.
+Buy a reusable bottle (made of stainless steel or glass) to replace plastic bottles completely.
+Buy concentrates whenever possible as they are also cheaper in the long run.
+There are millions of little things we can do – and every small change can have a huge impact on our environment.

-If you absolutely have to use plastic – and believe me, unless you are hard-core against plastic, you will get to the point where you have to – avoid single-use plastics.
-Buy recycled plastic, if possible.
-Multi-use plastics, such as sturdy bottles, food containers, kitchen utensils and many other objects, can be used for years without any harm.
+- We know it can be hard to avoid plastic altogether, and we don't expect you to, but instead buy recycled plastic over single-use, if possible.
+Multi-use plastics, such as sturdy bottles, food containers, kitchen utensils, and many other objects, can be used for years without any harm.
 When you feel you don't need them anymore, but they are still in good shape, sell them or give them away to people who will use them.
-Only if it's absolutely necessary, throw them away.
-Make sure you recycle the plastic properly.
+Only if it's absolutely necessary, throw them away and ensure you recycle the plastic properly.

 HOW TO HELP REDUCE PLASTIC POLLUTION

 - If you know Geocaching, you might know what a CITO is.
 For everyone else, Geocaching is a global high-tech treasure hunt where you use a GPS to locate small containers, so-called Geocaches.
-They usually hold at least a logbook and a pen for entering your name into the logbook, sometimes small tokens as well which you can exchange for something else.
-After finding a Geocache, you also have to log it online on the Geocaching website.
-CITO is short for Cache In, Trash Out, which are special events organized by the Geocaching members.
-For a CITO event, all participants will meet in a specified location, get equipped with gloves, trash bags and anything else they might need, and start picking up trash.
+After finding a Geocache, you have to log in online on the Geocaching website.
+CITO stands for Cache In & Trash Out, which are special events organized by the Geocaching members.
+For a CITO event, all participants will meet in a specified location, get equipped with gloves & trash bags and start picking up trash.
 These events are usually held in cooperation with local authorities in exchange for being allowed to have a Geocache in the vicinity.
-CITOs are great fun, a wonderful way of meeting other Geocachers and the perfect opportunity to rid our environment of litter and plastic.
+CITOs are great fun and the perfect opportunity to rid our environment of litter and plastic.

 - Why not have a family fun day cleaning up a beach or another spot in nature close to your home?
 Get together gloves, trash bags, maybe even trash pickers, and get to work!
 For the kids, it's a great way of getting into nature, to learn about the environment and sustainability, and to get involved in a project for a good cause.
 You could also turn it into a competition, giving a prize to whoever picks up the most trash!
 If it doesn't seem like work or chores, the kids usually love it.
 If you want to join a greater cause, you can join a scheduled clean-up as a member, or even lead your own!

-- The Ocean CleanUp Project was founded by Boyan Slat in 2013 when he was just 18 years young.
-He was shocked by the amount of trash in the oceans when on a diving trip, and spent 2 years of intensive research on how to get rid of the plastic polluting our oceans.
-The Ocean CleanUp is a non-profit organization which is developing advanced technologies to rid the world oceans of plastic.
-One system was launched in September 2018.
-It consists of a 600m long floater with a 3m deep skirt attached below.
-The systems are fully autonomous, move by natural forces (current, wind and waves) and gather plastic trash in a U-shape, where it can be collected, transported to land and recycled.
-It is estimated that within 5 years the project will have cleaned up to half of the Great Pacific Garbage Patch.
+- The Ocean CleanUp Project is a non-profit organization founded by Boyan Slat in 2013 when he was just 18.
+He was shocked by the amount of trash he saw in the oceans when on a diving trip and spent 2 years of intensive research figuring out how to get rid of the plastic from our oceans.
+In September 2018 a system was set up which consists of a 600m long floater with a 3m deep skirt attached below.
+These systems are fully autonomous and gather plastic trash in a U-shape, where it can be collected, transported to land, and recycled.
+It is estimated that by 2023 the project will have cleaned up to half of the Great Pacific Garbage Patch.

 - Worldwide, there are some great initiatives aiming to reduce plastic litter.
-In Beijing, passengers receive a credit ranging from 5 to 15 cents per bottle, which they can apply to rechargeable subway cards .
+In Beijing, passengers receive a credit ranging from 5 to 15 cents per bottle, which they can apply to rechargeable subway cards.
 In Indonesia, buses accept payment through plastic bottles.
-And Istanbul has just introduced a system which, similarly to China, let's commuters exchange plastic waste for credit on the city's metro cards.
+And Istanbul has just introduced a system that, similarly to China, let's commuters exchange plastic waste for credit on the city's metro cards.
 In Germany, Austria and Switzerland, consumers pay money whenever they buy a plastic bottle, and get the amount back when they return it to the shops.
 Some shops in Italy take back plastic bottles in exchange for points on the customers' loyalty cards.
 In many countries, you have to pay for plastic bags in the shops.
-All these initiatives reduce the amount of plastic which could litter the environment, and are therefore useful.
-We should demand more such initiatives from our local and national governments which will reduce plastic waste.
+All these initiatives reduce the amount of plastic that could litter the environment and are therefore useful.

 Plastic pollution is a huge problem with still unforeseen consequences.
 But working together, we can reduce the problem and hopefully remove it altogether.